mpetrovich/dash/DOCS.md

 ```php
 filter($iterable, $predicate): array
 ```
 Returns a subset of $iterable for which $predicate is truthy.
-Keys and key order are preserved.
+Keys are preserved.

 Parameter | Type | Description